• Contact Info

 Introduces students to game design, development, history, theory and culture through readings, discussion, game analysis and the iterative design process of non-digital games.
 Same as ATLS 4040.

-Analyzes special interest areas of multidisciplinary technology, arts and media research and practice.
+Analyzes special interest areas of multidisciplinary creative technologies and design research and practice.
 May be repeated up to 9 total credit hours for different topics.

 Background